Daily High to Daily Low: Is It Safe to Buy Paramount Global (PARA)?

 PARA’s Market Performance

-PARA stocks went up by 1.45% for the week, with a monthly drop of -4.41% and a quarterly performance of -32.66%, while its annual performance rate touched -39.14%.
-The volatility ratio for the week stands at 4.36% while the volatility levels for the past 30 days are set at 4.01% for Paramount Global.
-The simple moving average for the period of the last 20 days is -1.87% for PARA stocks with a simple moving average of -24.98% for the last 200 days.
+PARA stocks went up by 1.08% for the week, with a monthly jump of 3.40% and a quarterly performance of -21.79%, while its annual performance rate touched -38.17%.
+The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 3.85% for Paramount Global.
+The simple moving average for the period of the last 20 days is 0.38% for PARA stocks with a simple moving average of -22.00% for the last 200 days.

 Analysts’ Opinion of PARA

-Many brokerage firms have already submitted their reports for PARA stocks, with Morgan Stanley repeating the rating for PARA by listing it as a “Underweight.”
-The predicted price for PARA in the upcoming period, according to Morgan Stanley is $22 based on the research report published on July 18th of the current year 2022.
+Many brokerage firms have already submitted their reports for PARA stocks, with MoffettNathanson repeating the rating for PARA by listing it as a “Sell.”
+The predicted price for PARA in the upcoming period, according to MoffettNathanson is $18 based on the research report published on July 22nd of the current year 2022.

-Daiwa Securities, on the other hand, stated in their research note that they expect to see PARA reach a price target of $26.
-The rating they have provided for PARA stocks is “Neutral” according to the report published on July 01st, 2022.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see PARA reach a price target of $22, previously predicting the price at $32.
+The rating they have provided for PARA stocks is “Underweight” according to the report published on July 18th, 2022.

-Wolfe Research gave a rating of “Underperform” to PARA, setting the target price at $24 in the report published on June 02nd of the current year.
+Daiwa Securities gave a rating of “Neutral” to PARA, setting the target price at $26 in the report published on July 01st of the current year.

 Insider Trading